 It is common practice to cut off the end of battery caged hens' beaks.
 The cage crowding compels the hens to peck each other a lot, so their beaks are "trimmed" (without anesthesia) to prevent pecking injuries.
 Whether beak trimming causes pain to the chicken is a topic that is debated, with many in the egg production industry saying it does not.
 A chicken's beak, though, is a complex sensory organ with a robust nerve supply.
 The presence of nerves would almost certainly indicate that a hen would experience pain when her beak is cut.
 Behavioral studies have borne this out and some studies indicate that hens with trimmed beaks feel chronic pain the rest of their lives.

-Another procedure performed on battery caged hens is forced molting.
+Another procedure that may be performed on battery caged hens is forced molting.
 A hen, after a season of laying eggs, needs to molt in order to renew her feathers.
 Since hens don’t lay eggs during their molt and since not all of the hens in a flock molt at exactly the same time, it creates annoying imprecision in the well-oiled machine that is the factory farm.
-So the hens are forced to molt simultaneously by manipulating the light, by withholding water, and by starving them - or by a combination of these methods.
+So the hens are forced to molt simultaneously either by manipulating the light, by withholding water, or by starving them - or by a combination of these methods.

 It’s sort of ironic that the egg carton features a picture of a hen on a grassy hill in the sunshine, don’t you think?
 Or maybe I’m wrong and these eggs are from cage-free hens, since we know that some of the Rose Acre Farm facilities are cage free.
 I reached out to them, but they didn’t respond, so this question will remain unanswered.